zalo/zalo.github.io/_posts/2019-2-6-constraints.md

 * * *

-If constraints act symmetrically (and multiple contraints are averaged), then the order of satisfaction does not matter
+If the constraints act symmetrically, and their contributuions are averaged, then the order of satisfaction does not matter

 <script type="text/paperscript" canvas="line4">
 // The number of points in the rope: